corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/permission-system-entities.md

 ### Attributes

 * `Full Name` is a human-readable name.
-This is a property which will cannot be used to code any permissions against it.
+This is a property which cannot be used to code any permissions against it.
   It also has a UUID identifier for a concrete reference to the instance of an entity.
 * `Login Name` is the name used for authentication and authorization purposes.
 It can be in an email address in case of SSO.
 There can be only one `Enabled` user for a given `Login Name`.